omaralmansoori/connectfour/README.md

 - Visit `http://localhost:8000/diagnostics` to see the latest AI reasoning: evaluated moves, search depth, timing, and nodes expanded.
 - Use `http://localhost:8000/reset` to start a fresh game.
 - Configure AI depth via `CONNECTFOUR_DEPTH` environment variable.
+- Additional games:
+  - Checkers: `http://localhost:8000/checkers` with insights at `/checkers/analysis`
+  - Tic-Tac-Toe: `http://localhost:8000/tictactoe` with analysis at `/tictactoe/analysis`

 ## Logging
 All interfaces log AI inference metrics (move chosen, duration, depth, and nodes expanded) to the log file configured in `GameConfig` (defaults to `connectfour.log`).